nobody246/USPSTrackerDaemon/README.md

 # USPSTrackerDaemon

-Sends periodic XFCE notifications to desktop with USPS package status using notify-send.
+Sends periodic notifications to desktop with USPS package status using notify-send.

 requires html-xml-utils and libnotify-bin packages to function properly.

 **Usage**

 to run:
-./launch.sh (message interval in seconds) (postal tracking code)
+./launch.sh (message repetition interval) (postal tracking code)

 to stop (will stop all instances):
 ./stop.sh